maker-ATOM/Robonautica-AMR/README.md

 </material>
 ```

-After resolving this was spawned successfully within the gazebo and the `robot_description` was able to visualize in rviz.
+After resolving this robot was spawned successfully within the gazebo and the `robot_description` was able to visualize in rviz.

 ---

-Secondly, while generating the map of the environment, it was noticed that out of two thing required for the `gmapping` to generate the map, which are `scan` topic where the lidar data is published and transform between `odom` and `base_link` frame which is used to identify the position of the robot from initial point.
+Secondly, while generating the map of the environment, it was noticed that out of two things required for the `gmapping` to generate the map, which are `scan` topic where the lidar data is published and transform between `odom` and `base_link` frame which is used to identify the position of the robot from initial point.
 The transform was missing.

 <p align="center">